Find Out More

 For many years, the security systems industry has been unregulated, often resulting in poor levels of service.
 The need to address training, probity and safe working practices is increasing, linked with the demand for raising industry standards.

-The CTSP Register has been formed as a means of registering Technical Security Professionals qualified in the installation and maintenance of security and fire systems.
+The CTSP Register has been formed as a means of recognising the competency of Technical Security Professionals fulfilling roles in the security and fire systems sectors.
+This includes: Engineers/Technicians (Installation, Maintenance and Commissioning), System Designers, Auditors and Consultants.
 It allows consumers, employers and contractors to search the register to validate professional competence.

 Who can become a Registrant?

-- Use of Post-nominals – (e.g. John Smith CTSP)
+- CTSP accreditation after your name (e.g. John Smith CTSP)

-- Use of CTSP logo on advertising materials
+- Use of the CTSP logo on your advertising materials, vehicle livery and website

 Applications will be made via an online application form.